CSS Shenandoah: Pacific raids

 Shenandoah took only one prize in the Indian Ocean, but hunting became more profitable after refitting in Melbourne.
 En route to the North Pacific whaling grounds, on April 3–4, Waddell burned four whalers in the Caroline Islands.
 After a three-week cruise to the ice and fog of the Sea of Okhotsk yielded only a single prize, due to a warning which had preceded him, Waddell headed north past the Aleutian Islands into the Bering Sea and the Arctic Ocean.
 Shenandoah then proceeded to capture 11 more prizes.

 The rich whaling grounds in the Bering Sea between Siberia and Alaska had been a safe haven for Yankee whalers for most of the American Civil War.
-This prosperous whaling ended in the spring and summer of 1865 when Shenandoah arrived and captured 20 of the 58 Yankee whalers working here.
+This prosperous whaling ended in the spring and summer of 1865 when Shenandoah arrived and captured 20 of the 58 Yankee whalers working there.
 These whalers were destroyed more than a month after CSA President Jefferson Davis was captured on May 10, 1865.

 On June 27, 1865, Waddell learned from a prize, Susan & Abigail, that General Robert E. Lee had surrendered the Army of Northern Virginia almost three months earlier at Appomattox Court House.
 Susan & Abigails captain produced a San Francisco newspaper reporting the flight from Richmond of the Confederate government 10 weeks previously.
-However, the newspaper also contained President Davis' proclamation that the "war would be carried on with re-newed vigor."
+However, the newspaper also contained President Davis' proclamation that the "war would be carried on with renewed vigor."
 Waddell then captured 10 more whalers in the space of seven hours just below the Arctic Circle.

 On August 3, 1865, Waddell learned of the war's definite end when Shenandoah encountered the Liverpool barque Barracouta, which was bound for San Francisco.
 Waddell was heading to the city to attack it, believing it weakly defended.
 He learned of the surrender of Johnston's army on April 26, and Kirby Smith's army on May 26, and most crucially of the capture of President Davis.
 Captain Waddell then knew the war was over.

 Captain Waddell lowered the Confederate flag, and Shenandoah underwent physical alteration.
 Her guns were dismounted and stowed below deck, and her hull was painted to look like an ordinary merchant ship.

 Names and dates of 38 vessels captured by CSS Shenandoah, 1864–1865: